Webb-School-Computer-Science-Club/Verallel/README.md

 Currently, the only feature of the extension is to add a link to the dropbox from any class popup in the class tab, but other featues are going to come soon!<br>
 Unfortunatley, this extesion is compatible only for Webb students, as the links will not work if your Veracross is a different school.

-Although these downsides are glaring, we are working to fix that!

 # Jump to
 [Issue Handling](#issue-handling)